Jmuccigr/jmuccigr.github.io/CV/CV.markdown

 |date|item|
 |:--|:--|
-2018-2019 | Provost and Vice President of Academic Affairs
+2018-2019 | Provost and Vice President of Academic Affairs (interim)

 #### Intercollegiate Center for Classical Studies